- Oops!Something went wrong.Please try again later.

-If 2020 gave you the heebie-jeebies then wait until you hear what the next decade has in store for you.
+If 2020 and 2021 gave you the heebie-jeebies then wait until you hear what the next decade has in store for you.

 After The Handmaid's Tale season four returned to our TV screens in May 2021, we’ve been wondering if a fifth – yes, a fifth – season of the show might be in the pipeline.
 After all, there’s so much work to be done in Gilead!

 At the end of season four, June (Elizabeth Moss) and several women beat FredWaterford to death in the woods.
 The next day her husband, Luke, finds her covered in blood and upset in her daughter Nichole's room.
 But where does she go at the end?

 Finally, Hulu has confirmed that season five of the hit show is finally on its way.

 Here’s what you need to know about The Handmaid's Tale season five: